danieldmiller/WisconsinAutonomous.github.io/_posts/workstation/2021-1-16-work-station-info.md

 As stated earlier, we aimed for stable and easy to use software that means less problems and more development.
 As a result, the chosen operating system was a Linux distribution named `Ubuntu`.
 As the primary operating system, this would allow us to use common remote workstation paradigms such as `SSH` and `VNC`.
 Linux is a common operating system for programming development because of its modularity.
 It is also the OS we use on our vehicles.
 As opposed to other Linux distributions, such as `CentOS` or `Fedora`, `Ubuntu` is known to be well supported and is extremely popular.

 Within the `Ubuntu` operating system, there are many custom configurations that were chosen to maximize modularity and ease of use.
-As explained in [a later section](#cae-account), users are configured via COE's automatic systems.
+As explained in [this post](/posts/ssh/#work-station-setup), users are configured via COE's automatic systems.
 This means you do not need to create a new username and password, you can just use the CAE account you already have.
 Another software selection that was made was the use of `modulefiles`.
 A [post](/posts/modules) was done explaining the details of `modulefiles`.

 ## Support